 Erik Norlander is an accomplished keyboardist, composer and producer with over 40 album credits including 9 solo albums, 7 with his Rocket Scientists project, and 10 albums with vocalist wife Lana Lane.
-He toured with the Asia spinoff Asia Featuring John Payne for 6 years and co-wrote the band’s only original release “Seasons Will Change.”
-He is currently touring with Last in Line featuring original Dio members Vinny Appice and Vivian Campbell.
-Prior to Last in Line, Erik toured with Big Noize, a supergroup featuring hard rock all stars, Joe Lynn Turner, Simon Wright, Phil Soussan and Carlos Cavazo.
-Erik also wrote the music and produced the album Roswell Six - Beyond the Horizon for science fiction author, Kevin J. Anderson, in support of his Terra Incognita series of fantasy novels.
+In 2018, Erik appeared on the debut album from Dukes of the Orient, a spinoff of the supergroup Asia, along with former Asia frontman, John Payne.
+The two co-wrote all of the album's songs and produced 2 videos.
+Prior to that, Erik toured with Asia Featuring John Payne for 6 years.
+Erik also toured extensively in the US and Europe in 2016-2018 with Last in Line featuring original Dio members Vinny Appice and Vivian Campbell.
+Before Last in Line, Erik toured with Big Noize, a supergroup featuring hard rock all stars, Joe Lynn Turner, Simon Wright and Carlos Cavazo.
+Erik also wrote the music and produced the album Roswell Six - Beyond the Horizon in 2009 for science fiction author, Kevin J. Anderson, in support of the first of his Terra Incognita fantasy novels.

 Erik's studio and live technique integrate classic analog synthesizers and keyboards with leading-edge modern technology giving his stage and studio productions a signature that wholly his own.
 Although he is quick to deny that he is a "collector," Erik curates an encyclopedic array of vintage keyboard instruments centered around his 1967 modular Moog synthesizer that has been nicknamed "The Wall of Doom" by his fans.